ManouM/learningit/README.md

 # learningit
-created to learn and exercise
+created to learn git and exercise